UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/creating_call.md

     </figure>

 ??? info "Proposal ESI templates"
     [**Proposal Experiment Safety Input (ESI)**](templates/proposalESI_template.md) are designed to collect and document safety-related information for research proposals, ensuring that all necessary safety considerations are addressed before the experiment begins.
 User Officers can use ESI templates to gather details about potential hazards, risk assessments, safety measures, and compliance with regulatory standards.
 This structured approach helps in maintaining a safe research environment and ensures that all safety protocols are thoroughly evaluated and documented.
 User Officers can also utilise [**question templates**](templates/question_template.md) and [**sub-templates**](templates/sub_template.md) to customise Proposal ESI templates.

-    Note: Proposal ESI templates become accessible to users to fill out after their experiment has been allocated a time within the scheduled and the status has been set to 'Accepted'
+    Note: Proposal ESI templates become accessible for users to fill out after their experiment has been allocated a time within the scheduled and the status has been set to 'Accepted'
     ______________________________________________________________________________________

     <figure markdown="span">